openstack/manila/doc/source/admin/purestorage_flashblade_driver.rst

 .. code-block:: console

-   $ manila type-create flashblade False
+   $ openstack share type create flashblade False

 Additionally, the driver also reports the following common capabilities that can be specified in the share type: